dot-browser/drop/README.md

 # ☔ Drop

-> Juicy is a simple and versatile way to share content to between devices.
+> Drop is a simple and versatile way to share content to between devices.

 ## 🖼 Screenshots